- Download our Moving to Egypt Guide (PDF)

 - CON: Local education unlikely to be an option for expats

-Public education in Egypt is generally of a low quality, and is taught in Arabic.
+Public education in Egypt is generally of a low quality, and the language of instruction is Arabic.
 For this reason, most expats prefer to send their children to international schools.

 + PRO: Range of international schools

-A variety of international schools can be found spread out over Egypt’s major cities, offering parents some choice when it comes to selecting their preferred curriculum.
+A variety of international schools are spread throughout Egypt’s major cities, offering parents some choice when it comes to selecting their preferred curriculum.
 Giza and Cairo in particular have a large selection of international schools.

 - CON: High fees and extra costs